“The things you are passionate about are not random, they are your calling.”

 Fact: Throwing shade at someone will always keep you from shining your own light.

-Be it with yourself or in relationships with others, honesty has a power to it that few can handle.
-But, it is liberating when lived as a core value and serves as the guiding beacon of your sight.
-I hated to admit to myself that I was wrong about someone’s character, but doing so has allowed me to make the adjustments needed to move through and move forward.
+Be it with yourself or in relationships with others, real honesty has power that only few can handle and few actually practice.
+But the payoff of honest living is greatly liberating when its your core value.
+I hated to admit to myself that I was wrong about the character of this friend, but doing so has allowed me to make the adjustments needed to protect my personal space and maintain the energy to move forward and through.

-What lingers and bothers me most about the igniting of passion is when your light is showing, it is warm and magnetic.
-That warm magnetism attracts many experience-goers seeking to draw from it.
-The beauty and symposium of this can then become a full event when passions are ignited and edification flows.
+What lingers heavy on me is this: when your light is showing, the igniting of your passion is warm and magnetic.
+That warm magnetism attracts many “experience-goers” seeking to draw from it.
+Ideally, this should be an exchange, an edification, a beautiful symposium.

 It’s taken me several weeks to process this event, detach from expectation, and realign my subconscious order of how to approach my wine path.
-I confess a moment of wanting to give up on this endeavor because the incidents involving the person who this is about – took that much from me.
-Bouncing back from dishonesty always requires lots of personal effort when I am met with such boldness, but in this case to thine own self I remain true.
+I confess a moment of wanting to give up because the incidents involving the person who this is about – took that much from me.
+Bouncing back from dishonesty always requires lots of personal effort when I am met with such boldness, but in this case to thine own self I remain honest – and true.
 This endeavor, is still mine.

 “Most people are other people.
 Their thoughts are someone else’s opinions, their lives a mimicry, their passions a quotation.” ~ Oscar Wilde